Elias Díaz Player Props: Rockies vs. Diamondbacks

-Elias Diaz -- .265 average over his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Tommy Henry on the hill, on April 29 at 8:10 PM ET.
+Elias Diaz -- .242 average over his past 10 games -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Ryne Nelson on the hill, on April 30 at 3:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.
+He had a one-hit showing in his previous game (1-for-3) against the Diamondbacks.

 Elias Díaz Game Info & Props vs. the Diamondbacks